 Don’t let this ornamental onion fool you.
 Undemanding alliums bring a dazzling show of globe-shaped greenery starting in spring with an encore of sparkling flowers in midsummer until the last leaves of fall.
 Some varieties, such as the Giant Onion, grow up to 5 feet tall.
 Even pollinators can’t get enough.
 Thankfully, allium will not attract deer, rabbit or chipmunk.

 Allium can be planted as bulbs in the fall and will return as perennials for seasons to come in USDA hardiness zones 4 and up.

 Just as other flowers in the garden begin to fade at the tail end of summer, perennial aster performs like a star into autumn, bringing a grand finale of light purple, white, pink and blue color to your garden.
 It’s also a pleaser for pollinators.
 Aster, which looks like a daisy, likes full sun and most varieties are hardy from zones 4 to 8.
 ‘Wood Skies’ is hardy in zones 3 to 8 and offers aromatic leaves.

 Because aster can be moisture sensitive, try different watering methods to get the most out of your blooms.
 Water more in the heat of summer and less when temperatures cool down.
 If you notice the flowers fading, readjust.

-Scabiosa works well as an accent in gardens or containers or all on its own.
+Known also as the pincushion flower, perennial scabiosa is a dramatic flower with frilly petals that arrives in spring and keeps blooming well into fall.
+Scabiosa works well as an accent in gardens, containers or all on its own.
 Just be sure to deadhead the spent flowers for continuous flowers all season long.
 Otherwise, it’s a minimal-care type of flower.
 Scabiosa is hardy for zones 3 to 7.